pimsmath/vxml_site/content/projects/chip/index.md

 a few of these have been coauthored by undergraduate researchers.
 Participating in this program will be encouraged to pick a class of SRGs and perform computer experiments to conjecture the structure of critical group

+For more details please see the [full project proposal](proposal.pdf).

 ### Details
   * **Expected team size**: 3